intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf/autograd/README.md

 # Transfer Learning with Orca TF Estimator

-This is an example to illustrate how to define a custom loss function and ```Lambda``` layer in Analytics-Zoo's Orca TF Estimator API.
+This is an example to illustrate how to define a custom loss function and ```Lambda``` layer and set tensorboard in Analytics-Zoo's Orca TF Estimator API.

 ## Environment Preparation